ceribe/distributed-monitor/README.md

 ### 6. Run

-After implementing logic of your program(s) run them.
 Remember to start all processes in at most 5000ms after starting the first process or else monitor won't work.
 If 5000ms is not enough, pass a different "startDelay" to monitor's constructor.

 ## Communication protocol